-Figure 13.
-Discharge system forces at fourth order of compressor speed.
+Figure 12: Pulsation Operating Deflected Figure 13: Discharge system forces at 4th order Shape Plot showing resonance between of compressor speed cylinder and bottle

 Figure 14 shows spectrum plots of the discharge system cylinder horizontal forces.
 The forces acting on cylinders #2 and #3 are slightly lower than #1 and #4 because of the configuration of the internals in the pulsation bottle.
-In the 1990s, Beta developed a field-tested and proven cylinder nozzle force guideline.
-The amplitude of the cylinder forces at the fourth order of compressor speed are approximately twice Beta's cylinder nozzle force guideline.
+In the 1990s, Beta developed a field tested and proven cylinder nozzle force guideline.
+The amplitude of the cylinder forces at the 4th order of compressor speed are approximately twice Beta's cylinder nozzle force guideline.
 Note that API 618 does not recognize or include a guideline for this force.